perguth/yggdrasil-chromeos/README.md

 1. **Chrome Extension**:
    - **Via Chrome Web Store:**\
-     Install the extension directly from the Chrome Web Store by following this link: [Chrome Web Store Link](https://chromewebstore.google.com/detail/yggdrasil-on-chromeos/hcgljgobhoaeojnhikfmnhdpmgbmflec).
+     Install the extension directly from the Chrome Web Store by following this link: [Chrome Web Store](https://chromewebstore.google.com/detail/yggdrasil-on-chromeos/hcgljgobhoaeojnhikfmnhdpmgbmflec).
    - **Or via Manual Installation:**\
      Download the repository from GitHub and load the extension (subfolder `chrome-extension/`) unpacked in your Chrome browser.
 2. **Setup script:**\